The basic theme of this course is that the proper study of human behavior

 one-third of the course will be devoted to reviewing current theories of

 personality, another third to outlining the steps in the measurement of

 personality, and the final third to designing and conducting experiments to

 evaluate current theoretical controversies in the field.
 Much of the reading

-will be come from current journal articles and recent review papers in The
+will be come from current journal articles and recent review papers.
+Prerequisites: Statistics (Psychology 201),

 The first part of the course is meant to provide a rapid overview of current theories of

 personality, particularly as they apply to real world performance.
 Tests of